Owez/mdcx/README.md

   - [ ] Document for first public release
 - Quality-of-life
   - [x] Automatically remove Markdown TOCs
-  - [ ] Good references/bibiolography styling (no-spaced, newline-aware)
+  - [x] Good references/bibiolography styling (no-spaced, newline-aware)
   - [ ] Support `#` titles as well as the current yml titles
+- Extras:
+  - [ ] Local URIs become automatic managed appendixes

 This project isn't stable as not all basic markdown has been implemented.
 The hope for this project is to be able to seamlessly convert all well-formatted markdown to a docx.